PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## DataStore

 The university has a network drive “DataStore”.
 This is the ideal place for PPLS staff and research students to archive a “golden copy” of their primary research data and code.
-At time of writing, staff members get a folder of their own with a default allocation of 500Gb and should contact the IT team if this is insufficient for their needs.
-Plans are in discussion to substantially increase this default allowance.
+At time of writing, staff members get a folder of their own with a default allocation of 500Gb and should contact the IT team if this is insufficient.
+Plans are in discussion to substantially increase the default allowance.

 PPLS also creates & manages group spaces.
-So, f you run a lab, you can request a group space be created for you and this allows you to pool allocations of group members.
-Your lab's group space is an equally good place to keep research data.
+So, if you run a lab, you can request a group space be created for you and this allows you to pool allocations of group members.
+This is an equally good place to keep research data.

-**How to get started?**s
+**How to get started?**

 If your computer is managed by the university and runs Windows, DataStore should already appear as the “M:\\” drive.

 If your computer is not managed by the university and runs Windows [follow these instructions to add the drive](https://www.ed.ac.uk/information-services/computing/desktop-personal/connect-uni-file-storage/windows).
 You will have to be on campus wifi/ethernet or connected to the university [VPN](https://www.ed.ac.uk/information-services/computing/desktop-personal/vpn).
-Once it is added, you will be able to navigate to, and create a shortcut to,  your folder as above.
+Once it is added, you will be able to navigate to, and create a shortcut to your folder as above.

 If your computer runs macOS you may need to set the drive up following [these instructions](https://www.ed.ac.uk/information-services/computing/desktop-personal/connect-uni-file-storage/macos).
 This is easy to do whether or not the computer is university managed (but the instructions differ).
-In either case you will need to be in-network (on campus or on the VPN).
+In either case you will need to be in-network (on campus or on the VPN) to set up and to access the drive.

 Find the path to your personal space [here](https://myadinfo.is.ed.ac.uk/MyInfo.aspx) while in network.
 For example, I (Neil Bramley) keep my archived research data in:
 > smb://chss.datastore.ed.ac.uk/chss/ppls/users/nbramley